TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-virtual-scroll-grid-8.md

 # Functional Testing

 The code is integrated.
 I vaguely understand what it's trying to do.
 Now to find out if it works.
 I could have created a test app with a million rows and had a play.
 However, at that kind of scale it's hard to understand what's going on.
-Each page contains twenty thousand items.
+Each page contains two thousand items.
 I'd be scrolling a long time before I reached a page boundary.
 It's not practical to scroll through the entire list in detail.

-Instead I kept my existing 100 item test app and hacked my `useVirtualScroll` implementation to enable paging for containers larger than 1500, half the size of my grid, with a total of 10 pages.
+Instead, I kept my existing 100 item test app and hacked my `useVirtualScroll` implementation to enable paging for containers larger than 1500, half the size of my grid, with a total of 10 pages.
 Each page is a little bigger than the height of the viewport.
 I can scroll through the entire list in detail, crossing page boundaries frequently.
 The fewer pages I have, the more noticeable the jump in scroll bar position during small scale scrolling.

 Give it a try.
 I wonder if you'll notice the same things I did.
+Note that I used Chrome for my initial testing.

 {% include candid-iframe.html src="/assets/dist/modern-react-scroll-grid-8a/index.html" width="100%" height="fit-content" %}

 It seems functional, if a little janky.
 I can drag the scroll bar from top to bottom and see the entire list.
 If you do it slowly enough you can see the scroll bar jumping around as you cross page boundaries.
 If you drag it quickly, activating the large scale scroll behavior, it behaves more naturally.
 However, it feels somewhat sticky as you get close to the bottom.
 You think you've got to the bottom and then find you need to keep pulling the scroll bar down.

 If you focus on the content and use the arrow keys you can step roughly an item at a time through the whole list.
 You can use "Scroll To Item" to jump to any item in the list.
 However, something weird happens for items 87, 88 and 89.
 Item 86 appears at the top of the viewport instead.
-Even weirder, if you focus on the item and then use the arrow keys to scroll manually, you can get those items to the top.
+However, if you focus on the item and then use the arrow keys to scroll manually, you can get those items to the top.

 It took me a while to work out what the problem was.
 Have another look at the diagram showing how pages are laid out in container space.